galaxyproject/planemo/docs/faqs.rst

 Yes, if you are comfortable using the command-line and one of the following is true:
   - You want to use a piece of scientific software not currently available in Galaxy and therefore need to wrap it yourself.
+  - You want to develop a workflow from individual Galaxy tools and submit it to a community repository such as the Intergalactic Workflow Commission.
   - You want to develop CWL tools or workflows.
   - You're writing a tutorial for the `Galaxy Training Network`_ and would like to use a pre-prepared template.
   - You want to run Galaxy workflows from the command line.